AdamHarries/Gideon-Soliloquy/Character2.md

         - Target must succeed on a constitution saving throw, or be stunned until the end of your next turn.
     Ki-empowered strikes:
         - Unarmed strikes count as magical for the purpose of overcoming resistance + immunity to non-magical attacks & damage
+    Evasion:
+        - Dodge out of the way of certain area effects.
+        - When subjected to an effect that allows a dex roll to take half damage.
+        - Take half damage on fail, and no damage on success.
+    Stillness of mind:
+        - Use an action to end one effect on yourself that is causing you to be "charmed" or "frightened"

 Monastic tradition:
     "Way of Shadow"